geoffreylitt/convivial-paper/paper.md

 </div>

-It might seem that Wildcard is only useful on websites that display lists of tabular data, but in fact, the table metaphor is flexible enough to represent many types of data.
-For example, a flight search form on Expedia can be represented as a single row, with a column corresponding to each input. <span class="pdf-only"> [@fig:expedia-demo] shows an overview of augmenting the Expedia site.</span>
+It might seem that Wildcard is only useful on websites that display lists of tabular data, but the table metaphor is flexible enough to represent many types of data.
+For example, a flight search form on Expedia can be represented as a single row, with a column corresponding to each input<span class="pdf-only"> ([@fig:expedia-demo], Note A)</span>.

 <video controls="controls" preload="auto" muted="muted" src="media/expedia-table.mp4#t=0.1" muted playsinline controls class>
 </video>

 In some of the previous examples, the table cells were read-only (because users can't, for example, change the name or price of an Airbnb listing).
 In this case, the cells are writable, which means that changes in the table are reflected in the form inputs.
 This becomes especially useful when combined with GUI widgets that can edit the value of a table cell.

 Filling in dates for a flight search often requires a cumbersome workflow: open up a separate calendar app, find the dates for the trip, and then carefully copy them into the form.
-In Wildcard, the user can avoid this by using a datepicker widget that shows the user's personal calendar events<span class="pdf-only"> ([@fig:expedia-demo]B)</span>.
+In Wildcard, the user can avoid this by using a datepicker widget that shows the user's personal calendar events<span class="pdf-only"> ([@fig:expedia-demo], Note B)</span>.
 The user can directly click on the correct date, and it gets inserted into both the spreadsheet and the original form.

 <video controls="controls" preload="auto" muted="muted" src="media/datepicker.mp4#t=0.1" muted playsinline controls class>
 </video>